nleseul/obs-shaderfilter/README.md

 This project is licensed under the "[Unlicense](http://unlicense.org/)", because copy[right|left] is a hideous mess to deal with and I don't like it.

+## Donations

+I appreciate donations on twitch.tv/surn , [Bitcoin](bitcoin:3HAN6eVxv81URgj51wxeCd9eMhg3tvriro) or [LiteCoin](litecoin:MQFVTFCZUtcucZJzQCyiSDTirrWGqTyCjM).
+Why Crypto?
+You do not have free speech when you live in fear of everything being taken away on an authoritarian whim, a criminal plot or by a outraged mob.